Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Introduction

 \section{Introduction}

 Multi-scale material modeling involves a paradigm that describes the material behavior on a specific length scale based on an understanding of the physical behavior provided by lower scale models \cite{fish2021mesoscopic}.
 An intelligent homogenization of physical phenomena at lower scales is an important prerequisite for physics-based design of tailored materials in environments that are characterized by physical phenomena whose effects span multiple length scales.
 A particular example is laser-based additive manufacturing of alloys, which requires dealing with highly transient, multi-scale, and multi-physics processes.
-While all-atom molecular dynamic (MD) simulations enable modeling different deformation mechanisms in alloys with some relative accuracy (strongly dependent on the accuracy of the interatomic potential used), such simulations are severely constrained by the attainable time and length scale.
+While all-atom molecular dynamic (MD) simulations enable modeling different deformation mechanisms in alloys with some relative accuracy, such simulations are severely constrained by the attainable time and length scale and are strongly dependent on the accuracy of the interatomic potential used.
 On the other hand, continuum-based approaches, such as crystal plasticity finite element methods (CP-FEM) or continuum theories of dislocations, enable modeling plasticity in relatively large volumes and for relatively larger time-scales.
-However, these simulations are predominately based on phenomenological rules or require inputs about the underlying physical mechanisms (i.e., by coarse graining results from lower length scale models).
+However, these simulations are predominately based on phenomenological rules or require inputs about the underlying physical mechanisms, i.e., by coarse graining results from lower length scale models.